Hayle-HB/kuriftu-web/README.md

 8. Get the Public URL of an Uploaded File
    S3 URLs follow this pattern: https://kuriftu-public-media.s3.amazonaws.com/path/to/file.jpg

+## Deployment

+to delploy to production server, just push to the production branch

 ## Available Scripts

 In the project directory, you can run: